D Notes on R

 If dates are stored in any other format (e.g. dd-mm-yyyy), we may need to import them as character values and later convert them to dates using the as.Date() function.

-When reading data in R programmes that are used in production systems, we recommend that you specify the data type (class) of each column using the colClasses argument.
+When reading data in R programmes for use in production environments, we recommend that you specify the data type (class) of each column using the colClasses argument.

 # read data from file and assign to variable named d